intrinio/ruby-sdk/docs/CompanyApi.md

 opts = {
   frequency: "daily", # String | Return historical data in the given frequency
-  type: nil, # String | Filter by type, when applicable
+  type: nil, # String | Return historical data for given fiscal period type
-  start_date: Date.parse("2018-01-01"), # Date | Get historical data on or after this date
+  start_date: Date.parse("2018-01-01"), # Date | Return historical data on or after this date
-  end_date: nil, # Date | Get historical data on or before this date
+  end_date: nil, # Date | Return historical data on or before this date
   sort_order: "desc", # String | Sort by date `asc` or `desc`
   page_size: 100, # Integer | The number of results to return
   next_page: nil # String | Gets the next page of data from a previous API call